Everything You Need to Know About Sarasota County

 If you’re beginning to browse land in Sarasota County, know that living in an RV is not permitted, unless it is within an RV park.
 You’re welcome to park an RV on your residential property, but it cannot be the main dwelling structure nor can be connected to any utilities.

-When looking at different options, it’s always advisable to check with the county’s Planning and Development Services, to double check the less obvious restrictions like loads, size restrictions per acre, and potential hazards.
-It’s also important to check the property zoning to make sure you can use the lot for what you wish (we talk about this in our eBook – more info here).
+When looking at different options, it’s always advisable to check with the County’s Planning and Development Services, to double check the less obvious restrictions like loads, size restrictions per acre, and potential hazards.
+It’s also important to check the property zoning to make sure you can use the lot for what you wish.

 If you’re planning on building, the Sarasota County Code of Ordinances can be found here (see Chapter 22).
 As described in the document, any development or construction site in Sarasota County must have the following: